2015 UNT Rilke Prize

 The winner will travel to Texas to give readings at UNT and in the DFW Metroplex on April 15th and 16th, 2015.
 UNT will pay for travel expenses.
 The author must also allow portions of the winning work to be reproduced for promoting the award.
 Poets who enter the prize must agree to these terms in order to accept the prize.

 Results will be announced in January.

 The prize will be judged by UNT’s poetry faculty.

-Authors or publishers will email a completed entry form and include a paper copy with the two copies of the book submission.
+Authors or publishers will include a copy of the entry form with the two copies of the book submission.

 The UNT Rilke Prize